meic2/SSL4MedImg/README.md

     Please download pretrained check points from https://drive.google.com/drive/folders/1UC3XOoezeum0uck4KBVGa8osahs6rKUY and put it int `code/pretrained_ckpt/` directory.

-## Contents of folders: Explained

-- `code/train_CT_between_cnn_transformer_2D.py` is the training file for training semi-supervised model with different labeled ratio.
-Please utilize the file flowing the description below.

-- `code/val_2D.py` and `code/test_2D.py` implements the `dice, hd95, asd, iou` score for validation sets and test sets.
-Note that validation score is already included in the training process.

-Other Notes:
-- `code/` directory: Within this directory, current parameter setting already aligns with preprocessed data size (e.g., each interpolated image has a size of `224*224`).
-However, if parameter setting needs a further update, please change `code/configs/`,  `code/networks/` and `code/config.py` correspondingly.

-- `code/dataloaders/dermofit_processing` contains the functions that build the datasets `train_dataset`, `val_dataset`, `test_dataset`

-- `code/pretrained_ckpt` utilize the same Swin-Transformer pretrained model as SSL4MIS repository, please download the model following `code/pretrained_ckpt/README.md` correspondingly.

-- `model/` directory (auto-generated after training)

-    If properly run, `model/` directory should be automatically generated with `model/${save_dir}` subdirectory that contains all training records and saved trained model from the training.

 ## Usage:
 The overall routine of the training/testing procedure are as follows: